What You Should Consider Before You File For Divorce

 - Do you suspect your spouse has hidden assets or debts?
 Married couples take on shared rights to property and responsibility for debts.
 It is important that all financial concerns are discussed with openness and honesty, but not all couples act accordingly.
 Make sure you have a full understanding of your financial responsibilities before you pursue a divorce.

 - Are there safety concerns related to domestic violence or abuse?
 No matter what, your safety and your rights are of grave importance.
 Be cautious as you work through these threatening situations and have a team of experienced attorneys on your side to protect you legally.

 - Would you or your spouse be likely to move away after the divorce is final?
 Relocation can play a big role in divorce, as people want to put these emotional challenges behind them.
 If you have children together, take steps to foster a positive relationship between both parents and children.

-Contact our firm online or by telephone at 919-914-0833 to get more information about how a divorce will legally influence your rights and responsibilities.
+Contact our firm online or call us at 919-944-4757 to get more information about how a divorce will legally influence your rights and responsibilities.
 Our office is located in Chapel Hill, North Carolina, and we handle cases throughout the area.